matthijsgroen/fp-experiments/posts/1-intro.md

 - Since a function only relies on its directly provided input, and is not allowed to change that input, not handling the result would actually make the function call as if it never happened.
-(PaBa: is dit niet 'no side-effects' en 'idempotent' en zo ja: laat je deze termen bewust weg omdat je dit pas later "ontdekte"?)
 - When you are not allowed to change things, you know what data you are dealing with.
 It did not change by itself, unless you got new data after calling a function to change the data.